 If you live in America, your family probably has some sort of Thanksgiving tradition.
 Maybe you and your mom watch the big game while your dad obsesses over the turkey, or maybe you and your siblings pitch in to make an epic dessert.
-But not all Thanksgiving traditions happen in the USA.
-In America, most people make a turkey with stuffing and the works, but in some countries Thanksgiving is celebrated in a cemetery, or by playing drums to a yam.
-Weird Thanksgiving traditions can take a lot of forms; from dressing up like homeless people and asking for candy, to eating crab instead of turkey.
-After all it’s not how you celebrate Thanksgiving, it’s who you celebrate it with that counts.
+But not all Thanksgiving traditions are quite so mainstream.
+Weird Thanksgiving traditions can take a lot of forms, from dressing up asking for candy to eating crab instead of turkey.
+After all, it’s not how you celebrate Thanksgiving, it’s who you celebrate it with that counts.
 We've put together a list of the weirdest Thanksgiving traditions that are bizarre, strange, or downright unheard of.

 One of the most obvious things about old Thanksgiving traditions is that they’re all really weird.
 Thanksgiving isn’t a holiday that’s usually connected to strange celebrations, but after reading this list you’ll see that America’s turkey day really is the epicenter of a lot of unusual rituals.

 In Indianapolis, IN, people have started an annual tradition of dressing their turkey in a baby onesie, dousing it in lighter fluid, attaching it to a long chain, lighting it on fire, and throwing it across the length of a football field.
 This tradition was basically started by a bunch of dudes who wanted to see a flaming turkey streak through the night sky, and now, it's an annual thing.